esposem/Kernel_Paxos/README.md

 `kacceptor2-y:= $(ACC_OBJ)`<br>
 `kacceptor3-y:= $(ACC_OBJ)` <-- add this line<br>

-The makefile also creates 2 client_user applications, that can be used as client or learner.
+The makefile also creates 2 user_app applications, that can be used as client or learner.

-<b> The default Makefile creates 3 kclients, 1 kproposer, 3 kacceptors, 5 klearners, 3 replicas and 2 client_users.
+<b> The default Makefile creates 3 kclients, 1 kproposer, 3 kacceptors, 5 klearners, 3 replicas and 1 user_app.
 Each of these is identified by the module type + progressive id.
 For example, 3 kclients means there are kclient0.ko kclient1.ko and kclient2.ko. </b>

 ### Parameters